AKSW/bike/README.md

 ### 08:30 - Welcome (Edgard Marx)

 - 08:30 - Registration at the Conference
 - 09:00 - Welcome (Edgard Marx)

 ### 09:10 - Keynote

-    **Discovering Natural Inspired Products from Brazilian Biodiversity** by Edgard Marx (Project Manager at the [HTWK](https://www.htwk-leipzig.de/) and [Linked Data Expert at eccenca](https://www.eccenca.com/))
+**Discovering Natural Inspired Products from Brazilian Biodiversity** by Edgard Marx (Project Manager at the [HTWK](https://www.htwk-leipzig.de/) and Linked Data Expert at [eccenca](https://www.eccenca.com/))

 ### 09:30 - Session 1 (Chair: Edgard Marx)

-    - 09:30 - **NaTUKE: A Benchmark for Natural Product Knowledge Extraction from Academic Literature** by Paulo do Viviurka do Carmo (researcher at HTWK, Germany)
+- 09:30 - **NaTUKE: A Benchmark for Natural Product Knowledge Extraction from Academic Literature** by Paulo do Viviurka do Carmo (Researcher at HTWK, Germany)
-    - 09:50 - **The NuBBE Knwoledge Graph: A Biockemical Knowledge Graph of Natural Products from Brazilian Biodiversity** by Istvan Mocy (researcher at HTWK, Germany)
+- 09:50 - **The NuBBE Knwoledge Graph: A Biockemical Knowledge Graph of Natural Products from Brazilian Biodiversity** by Istvan Mocy (Researcher at HTWK, Germany)
 - 10:10 - **Improving natural product automatic extraction with named entity recognition** by Stefan Schmidt-Dichte and István J. Mócsy (HTWK, Germany)

 ### 10:30 - Coffee Break

 ### 11:00 - Session 2 (Chair: Paulo do Carmo)

 - 11:00 - **Enhancing Biochemical Extraction with BFS-driven Knowledge Graph Embedding approach** by Bhushan Zope, Sashikala Mishra and Sanju Tiwari
 - 11:20 - to be announced
 - 11:40 - **Awards**

 ### 12:00 - Lunch